eguevara/JavaTraining/notes/oracleTraining.md

 * So, if you have, Object o = null; System.out.println(o); will print null and will not throw a NullPointerException.
 * Note that + operator is overloaded for String.
 So if you have a String as any operand for +, a new combined String will be created by concatenating the values of both the operands.
 Therefore, x+y will result in a String that concatenates integer x and String y.
 * We have to explicitly initialize local variables other wise they remain uninitialized and it will be a compile time error if such variables are accessed without getting initialized.
+---
+* A byte can ALWAYS be assigned to an int.
+* Range of byte is -128 to 127
+* Observe that rounding is a standard mathematical procedure where the number that lies exactly between two numbers always rounds up to the higher one.
+So .5 rounds to 1 and -.5 rounds to 0.

 * 3.1 Using Operators and Decision Constructs